mipearlska/ietf-bmwg-container-networking/sriov/sriov-benchmarking-setup.md

 ### 2.7 Run the l2fwd inside pod
 ** Consider to change numa core (-l 38-39) if running fail
+- a: 2 PCI of the SRIOV VFs at worker nodes
+- Other parameters: Please refer to https://doc.dpdk.org/guides/linux_gsg/linux_eal_parameters.html
 ```
 kubectl exec -it pod-sriov /bin/bash
 ./dpdk-l2fwd -n 4 -l 38-39 --socket-mem=0,1024 -a 0000:af:02.0 -a 0000:af:0a.0 -- -p 0x3 -T 30 --no-mac-updating